 There are no increases to Suburban Service or ADA fares planned in 2024.
-A fare reduction is proposed to allow ADA-certified riders to use the fixed route system for free rather than the reduced fare rate.
+The budget includes a fare reduction to allow ADA-certified riders to use the fixed route system for free rather than the reduced fare rate.

 Tables 37 and 38 on the following pages identify the current fare structures.